arturoMaki/nextjs-dashboard/notes.md

     - Soft navigation
     - RootLayout `/app/layout.tsx`
       - <html> and <body> tags, and add metadata.
-  - <Link /> component - client side routing
+  - Client Side Routing <Link />
+    - automatically code splits your application by route segments
-    -  <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+    -  (Only in PROD) whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!
 -  Data Fetching

     -  Api Layer
-    -  Waterfall - Parallel data fetching
+    -  Waterfall | Parallel data fetching
 - Component Rendering

   - Static Rendering - Build time - No data pages or data accross users
      - Faster Websites
      - Reduce Server Load